What’s the Best Way to Get Rid of Leaves On Your Lawn?

 A common myth amongst communities of grass-lovers is that lawns don’t need to be watered during the fall months.
 In reality, fall is the perfect chance to recover your lawn from the blistering summer months of continual grass-treading activities.
 Continuous watering allows for regrowth and decreased winter stress that is vital for your lawn to bounce back with thicker foliage and healthier production than the previous year.

-Ensure you not only water your lawn enough during this chilly season, but that you follow Lawn Doctor’s tips for not overwatering.
+Ensure you not only water your lawn enough during this chilly season, but that you follow Lawn Doctor’s tips for not overwatering, and when to stop watering a lawn.
 There is a fine line with fall watering that can be made clear with expert green-thumb advice.
 For next steps on maintaining healthy landscapes–your lawn or even garden–year-round, including preparing for winter, check out our many lawn maintenance services.